switchblade-tsu/the-contemplation-companion/README.md

-🌿 Contemplation Companion is a web application designed for artist and creatives to overcome creative blocks.
+🌿  The Contemplation Companion is a web application designed for artist and creatives to overcome creative blocks.
 By connecting to real-time weather data, the app generates tailored prompts that ground you in your surroundings, helping you shift into a contemplative flow state.

 ✨ Features